Credit Card Debts

 Credit cards are a popular way to buy items online and in shops and pay the money back in instalments later.

-Use wisely and be useful, but not doing neither of these things, they can be an expensive way to loan and can take a very long time to repay.
+Use wisely and be useful, but not doing neither of these things can be an expensive way to loan and can take a very long time to repay.

-In this section you will find credit card debt advice about how to pay off credit card debt.
-We will also highlight on what you can do to help manage your credit card debt.
+In this section you will find credit card information and about how to pay your credit card debt.
+We will also highlight the things that you can do to help manage your credit card debts.

 What happens if I have credit card arrears?

 If you do not pay the minimum payment every month, your account will go into arrears.
 Your creditor will contact you to demand the missing payments that have not been paid.
-If you do not make an immediate payment, eventually the account will default and further action may be taken.
+If you do not make an immediate payment, eventually the account will go into default and further action may be taken against you.

 For more information on what action a credit card provider can take to collect a debt, see our section on what your creditors can do.